JDenaro/challenge-kiu/README.md

 - EKS API is only reacheable from within VPC
 - Aurora Postgres instance is only reacheable from EKS node group security group (SG)
 - Database credentials are stored in AWS Secrets Manager
+## High availability and scaling
+- K8s deployment has a minimum of 2 running pods to ensure high availability.
+- K8s deployments scale based on CPU usage (80% or more).
+- Aurora PostgreSQL deployment consists of 1 main instance + 1 read replica.
+- Aurora PostgreSQL deployment has auto scaling enabled, by adding read replicas.
 ## Supporting documentation

 https://developer.hashicorp.com/terraform/tutorials/kubernetes/eks